survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## Conclusion

 Even though the configuration is technically the same as before, now we have room to grow it.

+To recap:

+* Given webpack configuration is JavaScript code underneath, there are many ways to manage it.
+* You should choose a way to compose configuration that makes the most sense to you. [webpack-merge](https://www.npmjs.com/package/webpack-merge) was developed to provide a light way to compose, but you will find many other options in the wild.
+* Composition can enable configuration sharing.
+Instead of having to maintain a custom configuration per repository, you can share it across repositories this way.
+Using npm packages enables this.
+Developing configuration is close to developing any other code.
+This time, however, you will codify your practices as packages.

 The next parts of this book will cover different techniques, and *webpack.parts.js* will see a lot of action as a result.
 The changes to *webpack.config.js* will fortunately remain minimal.